DragonSenses/Algorithms/LeetCode/146-lru-cache/problem.md

 ### Using Sentinel Nodes

 To handle edge cases, we use sentinel nodes.
 We set our head and tail attributes to dummy nodes.
 The "real" head will be `head.next` and the "real" tail will be `tail.prev`.
 These dummy nodes prevent `head` or `tail` from being null.
 Initialize `head.next = tail` and `tail.prev = head`.

+## **Attributes**

+For our `LRUCache` class, we need the following attributes:
+1. `capacity` - to detect when we need to start deleting key-value pairs.
+2. `map` - our hash map that maps keys to nodes.
+3. `head` - the head of our linked list.
+4. `tail` - the tail of our linked list.

+## **Edge Cases**

+If the linked list is empty and we call `put` to create a new key-value pair, we create a node for this pair and set it as both the head and tail.
+Handling scenarios where capacity is 1 or the list is empty is simplified using sentinel nodes.

+We now have everything we need!
+Let's implement some methods.